What’s the Beef with Bute?

 3. It’s really cheap.
 In fact, when it comes to an affordable drug, bute pretty much tops the list.
 A couple of grams of bute costs, what, $.20 – $.50 (depending on your location, of course)?
 And a couple grams of bute have been sufficient for to help horses with problems related to pain and inflammation for at least 40 years.

 harder-better-faster-stronger-long-sleeve-shirts_designWhen it comes to NSAIDs, it’s not like you don’t have choices.
-For most equine inflammatory, there are “new and improved nsaids” that are said to be better, said mostly based on the advertisements in horse magazines.
-They may cost up to 20X more but aren’t necessarily any better, in just about any sense of the word, “better” (they don’t reduce inflammation more, they aren’t better pain relivers, they don’t have fewer side effects – that sort of thing).
+For most equine inflammatory drugs, there are “new and improved nsaids” that are said to be better.
+However, they may cost up to 20X more but aren’t necessarily any better, in just about any sense of the word, “better” (they don’t reduce inflammation more, they aren’t significantly better pain relievers, they don’t necessarily have fewer side effects – that sort of thing).

 I’m not saying that bute is risk free.
 Bute, like any other drug, should be used appropriately, and with the advice of your veterinarian.
-I’m not saying that you should give it to your horse willy-nilly.
-And the alternatives are much more expensive, but not necessarily much safer.
+I’m not saying that you should give it to your horse willy-nilly, either.
+The alternatives are much more expensive, but not necessarily much safer, or better.
+When it comes to “natural” pain relievers, they may be safe, but they are simply not very effective: not much of an alternative, really..
 What I am trying to tell you is that avoiding a cheap, safe, and proven-effective drug because you’re worried that your horse is going to die, or is going to develop some life-threatening complication is just silly.

-If your horse is sore, and your veterinarian says it’s OK, give him a couple of bute.
-Use the money you save to buy some horse treats, and a vanilla latté.
+If your veterinarian says it’s OK, don’t worry too much about giving your horse a couple of grams of bute.
+Use the money you save on buying more expensive medications to buy some horse treats, and maybe a vanilla latté.
 You’ll both feel better.

 * If you’re a history buff – like I am – you might find the history of the discovery and development of anti-inflammatory drugs to be an interesting topic.
 In 2004, a great article about the topic was published in the journal Arthritis and Rheumatism – you can read it if you CLICK HERE.